meztez/bigrquerystorage/README.md

 # project_id <- 'your-project-id'
 #
 # The read session is created in this project.
 This project can be
-# different from that which contains the table.
+# different from the one that contains the table.

 rows <- bqs_table_download(
   x = "bigquery-public-data:usa_names.usa_1910_current"